|

 (CME Symposium (Medical Education Resources), January, 2008.)

-Qunibi: How do sevelamer and calcium acetate compare in terms of phosphate control?
+Qunibi: How do sevelamer and acetate compare in terms of phosphate control?
 In terms of grams of binder needed to achieve equivalent phosphate control?
 The explanation for reduced progression rate of vascular calcification in the RIND and DCOR studies has been lack of calcium-loading with sevelamer.
 To what extent is an alternative hypothesis, that of lowering of LDL- cholesterol, consistent with the data?
 What are data in animal models regarding vascular calcification in CKD and the effect of calcium-based phosphate binders?
 In the CARE-2 study (now available on-line at the AJKD website) progression of calcification was compared between calcium acetate plus atorvastatin and sevelamer plus atorvastatin (as needed to achieve equivalent LDL levels).
 What were the principal findings of CARE-2?
 Nolan: What did Treat-to-Goal, DCOR, RIND, DCOR Revisited, and CARE-2 show with respect to both calcification and mortality?
 How were the mortality results different from the calcification results?
 What are the DOPPS data with regard to phosphate binder use and mortality?
 What percentage of patients do the KDOQI guidelines recommend for non-calcium containing phosphate binders?
 What are the relative costs of sevelamer, calcium acetate, and calcium carbonate?

 RRI Tenth International Conference on Dialysis, January, 2008.
 Part Three.